With elderberries ripening in the late summer, I have an easy recipe that you can serve as an accompaniment to savory or sweet dishes.

 - Watch out for stains.
 I recommend wearing an apron when working with elderberries.

-Swissmilk’s recipe, which I have adapted below, suggests serving the elderberry compote with boiled potatoes (Gschwelti) and cheese.
-As it contains a half teaspoon of salt, this compote has a bit of a savory touch.
-For a sweeter compote, you should instead add a pinch of salt and increase the sugar.
+Swissmilk’s recipe, which I have adapted below, suggests serving the elderberry compote with boiled potatoes (Gschwellti) and cheese.
+For example, as it contains a half teaspoon of salt, this compote has a bit of a savory touch.
+If you would prefer a sweeter compote, you should instead add a pinch of salt and increase the sugar.

 – 1 tablespoon all-purpose flour